rohan-sawhney/fcpw/README.md

 #include <fcpw/fcpw.h>
 ```

-Finally, for GPU support the `FCPW_ENABLE_GPU_SUPPORT` option assumes Slang binaries are available under `deps/slang`.
-Copy-paste the contents of the [latest release](https://github.com/shader-slang/slang/releases) under this directory for the relevant platform.
+Finally, GPU support can be enabled with the command `FCPW_ENABLE_GPU_SUPPORT=ON`.
 Additionally include the following lines in your CMakeLists.txt file:

 ```
 target_link_libraries(YOUR_TARGET ${FCPW_SLANG_LIBRARY})